Science Spoofs, Physics Pranks and Astronomical Antics: Why be funny?

 In 1957 the English physicist R.V.
 Jones published ``The theory of practical joking -- its relevance to physics'' \cite{Jones}.
 The article starts ``At first sight there may seem little relation between physics and practical joking.
 Indeed, I might never have observed their connection but for an incidental study of the life of James Clerk Maxwell \dots'' Jones goes on to describe how the use of analogy and incongruity are common to both humour and physics.
 He points out that, as well as Maxwell, there have been other well-known jokesters in physics, including George Gamow (who will reappear later).
 Jones himself carried out so-called ``phone pranks'' and credits German scientist Carl Bosch as the originator of the trick whereby someone is convinced that they can be seen through their telephone -- a prank he says Bosch pulled on a journalist staying across the street from him in about 1933 \cite{Bosch}.
 It is worth pointing out that Jones worked on ways to fool enemy radar during World War~II and is sometimes called the ``father of scientific intelligence''.

-The connection between physics and humour is developed even further in a recent paper, ``Toward a Quantum Theory of Humor''\cite{quantum}.
+The connection between physics and humour is developed even further in a recent paper, ``Toward a Quantum Theory of Humor'' \cite{quantum}.
 The authors dissect the joke ``Time flies like an arrow, but fruit flies like a banana'' and attempt to model it as sets of quantum states, where the wavefunction of ambiguous framings of the joke is collapsed by the measurement process into ``funniness'' states.
-It's worth stressing that the paper itself is not a joke!
+It should be stressed that the paper itself is not a joke!

 In physics education research, the recent paper ``The Role of Humor in Learning Physics: a Study of Undergraduate Students'' \cite{PER} shows that humour might contribute to a good work atmosphere, and hence improve learning outcomes.
 The study also suggests that, through humour, students can find pathways to engage in discourse within physics.
-On the other hand a study in 1998 \cite{planetarium} showed that audience members at a planetarium who saw a humour-laden show retained less information than those who saw a non-humorous show!
+Similarly, a study carried out in Portugal found that audiences appreciated stand-up comedy routines developed by scientists \cite{standup}.
+On the other hand, a study in 1998 \cite{planetarium} showed that viewers of a humour-laden planetarium show retained less information than those who saw a non-humorous show!

-Nevertheless, I suggest that used carefully, humour in the classroom is a good thing.
+Nevertheless, I suggest that, used carefully, humour in the classroom is a good thing.
 There's certainly nothing worse than instructors who don't appear to be enjoying themselves!
 In research too, it's important to see the funny side.
 I often think that some of my colleagues take themselves far too seriously.
 They seem to have lost sight of the fact that, in most areas of physics and astronomy, the only real reasons for pursuing research are interest and enjoyment (including public and student engagement of course).
 If attacked for working on cosmology because it's inherently useless, I like to respond that while it may be useless, at least it's also harmless!

 Much has been written about the nature of humour; probably the only ingredient agreed on is that things tend to be funny because of some dissonance or incongruity.
 Often humour, particularly parody, plays an important role in showing the absurdity in a situation, or simply bringing the over-serious back down to Earth \cite{Earth}.